 Vinyl on Vinyl is open on Tuesdays to Saturdays from 10:00 a.m. to 5:00 p.m.
 You need to book an appointment for your visit by contacting this number +63 945 833 3824.
-They strictly implement COVID-19 guidelines so patrons are required to wear their face masks and face shields at all times as well as maintaining social distancing while inside the premises.
+They strictly implement COVID-19 guidelines so patrons are required to wear their face masks and face shields at all times, as well as maintain social distancing measures while inside the premises.

 What do museums in Metro Manila and art exhibits teach and remind us?

-Museums, art exhibits, and galleries house different kinds of art forms that remind us of many things.
-It makes us recall that we are talented and capable people with strong and rich culture.
+These art exhibits, and galleries, and museums in Metro Manila house different kinds of art forms that remind us of many things.
+It makes us recall that we are talented and capable people with a strong and rich culture.
 It is important that we expose and familiarize ourselves with various works of art and we should learn to appreciate the talent and creativity of our fellow Filipinos.

-On the other hand, we also recognize the museum and art gallery as it protects and preserves these works of art.
+On the other hand, we also recognize the museum and art gallery to protect and preserve these works of art.
 Without them, we wouldn’t have learned the invaluable contributions of our artists.

-Speaking of structures that house precious works of art, here at Brittany Corporation, all our houses are also made to perfection by expert designers and engineers.
-Brittany makes sure that there is beauty in every detail and we aim to deliver a luxurious experience to our clients.
+Speaking of structures that house precious works of art, all our luxury homes are also made to perfection by expert designers and engineers here at Brittany Corporation.
+Here, we make sure that there is beauty in every detail and we aim to deliver a luxurious experience to our clients.